Testing and Modeling of Polymers for FE Simulation

 This course is intended for finite element (FE) engineers who simulate polymers and are interested in advancing their modeling skills beyond hyperelastic material models.
 We will review the foundations of continuum mechanics for material modeling, including hyperelasticity, metal plasticity, linear viscoelasticity, and advanced viscoplastic material models.
 We will review test methods and discuss how to design test plans for material modeling.
 We will also introduce the MCalibration® software and demonstrate how to calibrate and validate advanced material models.

-Dr. Sean Teller is a Managing Engineer at Veryst Engineering.
+Dr. Sean Teller is a Principal at Veryst Engineering.
 Dr. Teller has extensive experience in testing and modeling the mechanical behavior of materials.
 His expertise includes measuring the response of materials at impact rates and capturing the nonlinear behavior of advanced, engineering materials.
 His experience also includes characterizing the nonlinear, finite deformation response of materials, focusing largely on viscoplasticity, biomaterials, and fracture mechanics.

 Dr. Teller earned his Ph.D. from Brown University in Solid Mechanics, with research on high frequency, nonlinear viscoelasticity.